Sanjidh090/Sanjidh090/ReadMe.md

 ```
 🎓 EEE major who codes better than most CS majors
 📚 "I love reading everything from books to tissue papers!"
-🤖 Built a "Girlfriend AI" because why not?
 🗺️ Preserving digital heritage one Google Maps photo at a time
 🔧 Can design a PCB and train a neural network in the same day
 ⚡ Frozen Voltage - because even ice can conduct electricity